StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SHOW TABLET.md

 > **NOTE**
 >
-> For versions earlier than v3.0, this operation requires the SELECT_PRIV privilege.
-For v3.0 and later, this operation requires TABLE-level SELECT privilege.
+> For v3.0 and later, this operation requires the SYSTEM-level OPERATE privilege and TABLE-level SELECT privilege.
+For v2.5 and earlier, this operation requires the ADMIN_PRIV privilege.

 ## Syntax